 About The Competition

 The Junior Innovative Design Competition is a chance for high school students (grade 9-12) to demonstrate their maker abilities.
 This competition will challenge students to develop an innovative solution in any discipline.
 Each team or individual will design, build and operate their prototype.
 The goal is to challenge both the team’s design skills and their ability to present the design to our panel of judges.
-Entrants will be given a booth on Saturday, October 28, 2017, from 11:30am-2:30 pm, to display their prototype while the public, conference attendees and judges view the prototypes and discuss the designs.
+Entrants will be given a booth on Saturday, October 27, 2018, from 11:30am-1:00 pm, to display their prototype while the public, conference attendees and judges view the prototypes and discuss the designs.
+First and second place winner are eligible for prizes

 If the entrant is a subset of a team, the remaining members must sign a letter authorizing the entrant to disclose their work.
 The authorization letter must include full names, signature, email, and phone number of all known competing members.